 Funding is being delivered by Te Tumu Whakaata Taonga New Zealand Film Commission, Irirangi Te Motu NZ On Air and Te Māngai Pāho.
 It was developed in partnership with Manatū Taonga.
 There are two rounds of funding.

-- The second round of funding is expected to be available before June 2022.
+- The second round of funding for Te Puna Kairangi Premium Productions for International Audiences is expected to be available before June 2022.

 - Five successful recipients have received $21 million in the first round of funding.
 See the New Zealand Film Commission website for details.

 - Information about the fund is on the New Zealand Film Commission website.

 - Read the Minister for Arts, Culture and Heritage Hon Carmel Sepuloni's announcement of the fund from December 2020.